Learn how to set up site and ROI tracking on your site.

 - split test campaigns using ROI metrics

 Site tracking enriches your data and your understanding of your contacts' engagement with your site, whilst ROI tracking gives you a greater appreciation of your campaigns' ROI conversion rates.

 You're also able to set up third-party tracking for all of your campaigns from this area of the app, if you wish.

-This site tracking information is then provided within the reporting area against the relevant campaign.
+This site tracking information is then provided within the analytics area against the relevant campaign.

 This code is set out with example markers of "product", "Product name" and "CheckOutAmount" which should be replaced with the markers you’re planning to track.

 In the example given, this code would need to be added to your post-purchase confirmation page or its equivalent and it needs to be appended underneath the last line of the site tracking code of that page.
 This will enable you to track a list of the products purchased and the total checkout amount.